Vis

 It can also be savored with some artisanal cheeses and the Dalmatian ham Prsut , slightly smoked which, however, goes better with the other wine produced on the island of Vis: the red wine Leplavac .

-The lifting of the ban, after the independence of Croatia, opened up this little paradise
+The lifting of the ban, following Croatia’s independence, opened up this little paradise

 and its inhabitants, well aware of their treasure, fiercely preserve the state of mind

-of an island with a generous nature and its constant need for preservation.
+of an island with generous nature and a constant need for preservation.

-Thanks to them, the island still exudes serenity, well-being and the sweetness of life.
+Thanks to them, the island still exudes serenity, well-being and a gentle way of life.

 The lifting of the ban, after the independence of Croatia, opened up this little paradise and its inhabitants, well aware of their treasure, fiercely preserve the state of mind of an island with generous nature and its constant need of preservation.
 Thanks to them, the island still exudes serenity, well-being and the sweetness of life.

-In Vis, there are more than 100 micro-beaches, many of which are kept secret by the locals.
+In Vis, there are over 100 micro-beaches, many of which are kept secret by the locals.

-They have no desire to suffer the tourist attraction of neighboring islands and thus divert day travelers either to the famous Stiniva Beach or to the Blue Grotto on the neighboring island of Bisevo.
+They have no desire to suffer the tourist attraction of the neighboring islands, and so divert day-trippers to either the famous Stiniva beach or the blue grotto on the nearby island of Bisevo.

-Vis has some of the most beautiful beaches in Croatia, including several sandy beaches,
+Vis boasts some of the most beautiful beaches in Croatia, including several sandy beaches,

-quite rare in Dalmatia.
-We can cite those of Grandovac, Stoncica, Milna, Zaglav and Vela Smokova.
+a rarity in Dalmatia.
+We can cite those of Grandovac, Stoncica, Milna, Zaglav, Vela Smokova .
 Naturism is widely practiced on the island.

 Vis has some of the most beautiful beaches in Croatia, including several sandy beaches, quite rare in Dalmatia.
-We can cite those of Grandovac, Stoncica, Milna, Zaglav and Vela Smokova.
+We can cite those of Grandovac, Stoncica, Milna, Zaglav, Vela Smokova .
 Naturism is widely practiced on the island.

 Live it is